 There are multiple ways in which proper tracking can be executed.
 Varjo headsets achieve this in the following ways:

-- Varjo inside-out tracking (Beta) uses the built-in cameras of your headset to scan the room and keep track of your head’s position.
-Varjo inside-out tracking (Beta) is available only in Varjo XR-3.
+- Varjo inside-out tracking uses the built-in cameras of your headset to scan the room and keep track of your head’s position.
+Varjo inside-out tracking is available for all Varjo XR-4 Series headsets.

 - Third-party tracking methods, such as ART or OptiTrack, can be integrated with all Varjo headsets.